jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 > Queues are useful in situations in which the order in which the elements are retrieved matters.
-An example of implementation is every service that needs to handle the users' requests in the order that they were made (like for online payments).
+An example of Implementation is every service that needs to handle the users' requests in the order that they were made (like for online payments).

 >The space complexity of stacks also depends on how they are implemented.